thingsboard/thingsboard.github.io/_includes/docs/user-guide/advanced-guides-for-working-with-dashboard/advanced-dashboard-guide-lesson-1.md

 - Find the "OpenStreet Map" widget in the "Maps" widgets bundle and click on it;
 - Now we need to add an [alias](/docs/{{docsPrefix}}user-guide/ui/aliases/){:target="_blank"} to define the entities from which the data will be extracted.
 In the "Alias" field, enter a name for it - "Buildings", and click "Create a new one";
 - Enter the name of the alias and select a filter type - "Asset type".
 Then specify the "building" asset type and click the "Add" button in the lower right corner.
 This alias will display all assets of the type "building" in the widget;
-- Now, Add "latitude", "longitude", "address", "email" and "phone" as data keys.
-Then, navigate to the "Appearance" tab;
+- Now, Add "latitude", "longitude", "address", "email", "phone", and "buildingImage" as data keys;

 {% include images-gallery.html imageCollection="adding-maps-widget-1" %}

+The "Appearance" tab:

-- Change OpenStreet map provider to "CartoDB.Positron";
+- Navigate to the "Appearance" tab.
+Change OpenStreet map provider to "CartoDB.Positron";

+{% include images-gallery.html imageCollection="adding-maps-widget-2" %}

-- Scroll down to the "Label" section.
+- Scroll to the "Label" section.
 The label is located above the marker and can display specific information about the entity, such as its name, type, telemetry data, etc.

     Add the label to the appropriate field by taking it from the documentation.
 This will display the building's name and customize the appearance of the tooltip;

+The label used in the example:

 ```js
 <div style="position: relative; white-space: nowrap; text-align: center; font-size: 12px; top: -5px;"><span style="border-radius: 10px; background-color: #fff; padding-left: 12px; padding-right: 12px; padding-top: 4px; padding-bottom: 4px;">${entityName}</span></div>
 ```
 {: .copy-code}

+{% include images-gallery.html imageCollection="adding-maps-widget-3" %}

 - A little further down, find the "Tooltip" section.
 Here we will configure the data that will be displayed in the tooltip when clicking on the building marker.
+  - Turn on the option "Use tooltip function";
-Enable "Use tooltip function" option, and use the function provided in the documentation to display the selected building's image and its contact details;
+  - Use the function provided in the documentation to display the selected building's image and its contact details.

+The tooltip function used in the example:

 ```js
 const address = data.address ? data.address : 'N/A';